 Disclaimer: Although we obtain information contained in our newsletter from sources we believe to be reliable, we cannot guarantee its accuracy.
-The opinions expressed in the newsletter are those of Seeking Alpha, its editors and contributors, and may change without notice.
-Any views or opinions expressed in the newsletter may not reflect those of the firm as a whole.
+The opinions expressed in the newsletter are those of O’Keefe Stevens Advisory and may change without notice.
 The information in our newsletter may become outdated and we have no obligation to update it.
 The information in our newsletter is not intended to constitute individual investment advice and is not designed to meet your personal financial situation.
 It is provided for information purposes only and nothing herein constitutes investment, legal, accounting or tax advice, or a recommendation to buy, sell or hold a security.
-No recommendation or advice is being given as to whether any investment is suitable for a particular investor or a group of investors.
-It should not be assumed that any investments in securities, companies, sectors or markets identified and described were or will be profitable.
-We strongly advise you to discuss your investment options with your financial adviser prior to making any investments, including whether any investment is suitable for your specific needs.

 Investment advisory services offered through O’Keefe Stevens Advisory, Inc., an SEC Registered Investment Advisor.

 © 2022 O’Keefe Stevens Advisory, Inc. All rights reserved.
 This content cannot be copied without express written consent of O’Keefe Stevens Advisory, Inc.